Karamanlides: Origins and history

 Similarly, the British scholar David George Hogarth (1862–1927) attributed the Turkification of the Karamanlides to oppression; in 1890 while visiting Lake Eğirdir, he wrote that "the Moslems were eating them up."

-British Archaeologist Richard MacGillivray Dawkins traveled between the Karamanlides and Bithynia between 1909–1911.
+British Archaeologist Richard MacGillivray Dawkins traveled between the Karamanlides and Bithynia between 1909 and 1911.
 Dawkins came to İzmit and Bursa regions after this trip and stated that there are Turkish-speaking Greek villages here.
 According to him, the Greek spoken here was very close to the language spoken by the Karamanlides.
 Even Dawkins stated that their language was Asiatic and showed different features from Greek.
 It is known that some Karamanlides lived in İznik as well as Bursa, İzmit and Yalova, and they left Turkish inscriptions written in Greek letters.

 Population exchange between Greece and Turkey

 Many Karamanlides were forced to leave their homes during the 1923 population exchange.
 Estimates place the number of Turkish-speaking Orthodox Christians expelled from central and southern Anatolia at around 100,000.

 The Turkish government considered cutting a deal for Turkish-speaking Christians to be exempt from the population exchange.
 At the end however, it was decided that religion would be the only criterion of the exchange.
 Greek political elites saw no harm in taking in more Greek Orthodox Christians, but Turkish political elites remained fearful that the Karamanlides' loyalty to the Ecumenical Patriarchate of Constantinople would eventually undercut efforts to consolidate state control in the poor and underdeveloped region of Karaman.
 Only Papa Eftim I (born Pávlos Karahisarídis), an ardent Turkish nationalist and the creator of the Autocephalous Turkish Orthodox Patriarchate, was allowed to remain in Anatolia.
 Upon their arrival in Greece, Karamanlides faced many instances of discrimination by the local Greek population "because they spoke the language of the age-old enemy of Hellenism"; sometimes even taunted with the allegation that they were of Turkish background.
 By the 1980s, they were well integrated into Greek society.